ViennaTools/ViennaPS/docs/examples/index.md

 ./ExampleName config.txt # (Other)
 ```

 Individual examples can also be build by calling `make` in their respective build folder.
-An equivalent Python script, using the ViennaPS Python bindings, is also given for each example.
+An equivalent Python script, using the ViennaPS Python bindings, is also given for most examples.

 ## Examples List